Bursaries and financial support

 The Tattersall Bursary Fund

-If your personal financial circumstances might prohibit or limit your studying with us, you can apply for funding through this bursary.
+The Tattersall Bursary Fund offers financial support to St Augustine’s students.
+If your finances might limit you from studying with us, you can apply for funding through this bursary.

 Key information about the Tattersall Bursary Fund